ali4lou/D-P-foundations/README.md

 - **Systemic RNAi Studies**
   The script `dp_rule_systemic_RNAi_data.py` tests the D-P rule using only genes whose phenotype associations originate from publications with more than 100 genes annotated via RNAi (i.e., systemic studies).
-  The required data files are included in `files.zip` and in Zenodo.
+  The required data files are included in `files.zip` and on Zenodo.

 - **Xiao et al. (2022) Dataset**
   The script `xiao_dp_rule.py` constructs a new phenotypic space using gene-phenotype associations from Xiao et al. [2022], and evaluates the D-P rule in this context.